toulbar2/CFN-learn/renault/README.md

 ... in 2169 backtracks and 4338 nodes
 ```

-Learn the user preferences using L1 norm with preselected lambda found by the StARS algorithm and combine them to mandatory constraints in order to simulate an on-line car configuration prediction tool, using the last test fold of a 10-fold cross validation protocol:
+Learn the user preferences using L1 norm with pre-recorded lambda found by the StARS algorithm and combine them to mandatory constraints in order to simulate an on-line car configuration prediction tool, using the last test fold of a 10-fold cross validation protocol:

 ```
-python3 renault.py 0 29.151 9 medium 1 2 1 1 1
+python3 renault.py 0 29.151 9 medium
 ```

 *partial output (took about 2 minutes):*